by Luke Wayne

 Jehovah's Witnesses teach that Jesus is Michael the Archangel, whom they claim was God's first creation and the highest of all the "spirit creatures," or angelic beings.
 To argue for this teaching, they point to 1 Thessalonians 4:16, which says:

-"For the Lord Himself will descend from heaven with a shout, with the voice of the archangel and with the trumpet of God, and the dead in Christ will rise first."
+"For the Lord Himself will descend from heaven with a shout, with the voice of an archangel and with the trumpet of God, and the dead in Christ will rise first."

 While it is not immediately apparent to most readers how this verse could mean that Jesus is Michael the Archangel, their argument from this passage goes something like this: